M-STARX/Guide/docs/source/raspberry-pi.rst

    The following will work for both Ubuntu and VM Ubuntu.
 VM Ubuntu MUST have the Network Adapter set to "Bridged Adapter"

-Install the following tools to find the raspberr pi's IP address.
+Install the following tools to find the raspberry pi's IP address.

 .. code-block:: Bash